Jagroop2001/validify-string/Readme.md

 validator.isASCII(str)
 This function will check if each character of string is in ASCII Value or not.
 ```
+...
+validator.isHexColor
+utility function is designed to check whether a given string represents a valid hexadecimal color code
+...

+...
+validator.isJSON
+utility function is used to check whether a given string is a valid JSON (JavaScript Object Notation) string
+...

+...
+validator.isJWT
+utility function is used to check whether a given string is a valid JSON Web Token (JWT)
+...
 # Contributing Guidelines